MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-credentials.md

 You can set `Anonymous` and `Windows` credentials without providing a [credential template](#credential-template).

+>[!NOTE]
-> Note: `Windows` credentials set in this way default to using the current user's identity.
+>`Windows` credentials set in this way default to using the current user's identity.
 Use the
-> [credential-template command](#credential-template) to generate a json credential that can be modified to use an
+>[credential-template command](#credential-template) to generate a json credential that can be modified to use an
-> alternative windows account credentials.
+>alternative windows account credentials.

 ```cmd
 pqtest set-credential -e MyConnector.mez -q MyConnectorQuery.m -p --authenticationKind windows